Chelsea Houska Shares Rare ‘Toy Story’ Footage Of Son Watson In Woody Costume & Upside-Down Glasses

 Chelsea Houska has shared a rare and adorable moment with son Watson.
-The Teen Mom 2 star is known for being somewhat-cautious when it comes to sharing her family life on social media: fans of the 27-year-old will know that Instagram snaps showcasing the star’s family side don’t land on the platform too often.
+The Teen Mom 2 star is known for being somewhat cautious when it comes to what she shares on social media: fans of the 27-year-old will know that Instagram snaps showcasing the star’s family side don’t land on the platform too often.

-Chelsea may share her life via the MTV series and permanent social media updates, but there’s another route.
+Chelsea may share her life via the MTV series and permanent social media updates, but there’s another way she chooses to post.
 Instagram’s stories are a feature that Chelsea uses, although anything posted via this method only remains live for 24 hours.
-Those extra familiar with Chelsea’s Instagram stories activities will also know that the redhead tends to post content relating to fashion or her Itzy Ritzy collaboration with husband Cole DeBoer.
+Those extra-familiar with Chelsea’s Instagram stories activity will also know that the redhead tends to post content relating to fashion or her Itzy Ritzy collaboration with husband Cole DeBoer.
 In short, a video of the kids is a rarity.

 Earlier today, Chelsea posted some footage.
-It showed 2-year-old Watson sat on a couch.
+It showed 2-year-old Watson sitting on a couch.
 This bright-eyed child was rocking a full Toy Story costume, with fans likely recognizing the movie franchise’s Woody character from Watson’s outfit.
-The animated character’s cowboy hat was there, as were the yellow-sleeved shirt, cow-print jacket, and pops of red that complete the colorful upper.
+The animated character’s cowboy hat was there, as were the yellow shirt, cow-print vest, and pops of red that complete the colorful upper.
 Watson seemed fully kitted-out, with his blue pants also echoing Woody’s look.

 Watson was also wearing a pair of glasses placed upside-down on his face.

 Chelsea’s video was a brief one.
-It also seemed to be suggesting that this mother was about to show her son something.
+It seemed to suggest that this mother was about to show her son something.

 “You want to see?”
 Chelsea was heard saying.